2404-Geico-Dotnet-Ryan/Revature.NetRebeccaCRepository/Exercises/Git_Bash_Exercises/Exercise_4.md

-# Exercise 4: Basic Git Commands
+# Exercise 4: Basic Git Commands-- completed but need more practice

 **Objective:** Get started with Git by initializing a repository and making a simple commit.